 General

 A management review board (MRB) will make the overall assessment of each NRC region's or Agreement State's program.
-Information considered by the MRB includes the proposed final report, recommendations prepared by the team that conducted the review of that region or State, information from periodic meetings in accordance with Office of State and Tribal Programs (STP) Procedure SA-116, “Periodic Meetings With Agreement States Between IMPEP Reviews,” and any unique circumstances.
+Information considered by the MRB includes the proposed final report, recommendations prepared by the team that conducted the review of that region or State, information from periodic meetings in accordance with NMSS Procedure SA-116, “Periodic Meetings Between IMPEP Reviews,” and any unique circumstances.
 The overall assessment will also include a consideration of information provided by the region or State at the MRB meeting.
 In addition to a recommended overall finding, the proposed final report will contain the team's recommendations for each common indicator and each applicable non-common indicator for both Agreement States and NRC regions.
-The MRB may also direct that a program be placed on monitoring, heightened oversight, or that the next IMPEP review or periodic meeting be scheduled earlier.
+The MRB may also direct changes in the level of program oversight and/or the frequency of IMPEP reviews.
+The MRB may direct followup IMPEP reviews, focused IMPEP reviews or adjust the periodic meeting frequency as a means to assess progress on performance weaknesses.
+For periodic meetings, the MRB will convene as a special MRB to receive a briefing on periodic meeting outcomes and deliberate next actions.
+For IMPEP reviews, including followup and focused IMPEP reviews, the MRB convenes to deliberate performance indicator ratings, adequacy and compatibility findings, the frequency and type of the next review as well as implementation or discontinuance of monitoring, heightened oversight, probation, and suspension.

-The MRB will consist of a group of senior NRC managers, or their designees, including—
+The MRB will consist of a group of senior NRC managers, or their designees,

-Deputy Executive Director for Materials, Research and State Programs as Chair
+Deputy Executive Director for Materials, Waste, Research, State, Tribal, and Compliance Programs as Chair

 Director, Office of Nuclear Material Safety and Safeguards

-Director, STP

 General Counsel

+Regional Administrator

-The Organization of Agreement States also will be invited to specify a representative to serve as a member of each MRB, as a nonvoting Agreement State liaison.
+The Organization of Agreement States also will be invited to specify a representative to serve as a member of each MRB, as a non-voting Agreement State liaison.
 In this capacity, the State representative will receive applicable documentation and engage in all MRB discussions.
-The Agreement State liaison does not have voting authority since this function is reserved solely to NRC.
+The Agreement State liaison does not have voting authority since this function is reserved solely to the NRC.
 The Agreement State liaison representative is expected to provide an Agreement State perspective on any matter that is voted on by the MRB.

+Representatives from other NRC offices may be invited by the Director of NMSS to serve as a non-voting member of an MRB for their expertise on a specific topic.

 For an NRC region, the MRB will assess only the adequacy of the program to protect public health and safety.
 For an Agreement State program review, the MRB will assess both adequacy and compatibility.

+The MRB should consider the following actions when considering programmatic performance of an NRC Regional or Agreement State program:

+If the MRB finds that the loss in staff during the second half of the review period will likely lead to less than satisfactory finding for one or more performance indicator with the next year, then the MRB should strongly consider issuing a recommendation in the Technical Staffing and Training performance indicator;

+If a program entering the current review period with significant staffing vacancies, backlog in inspections or licensing actions or overdue regulations (reflective of less than satisfactory finding in the appropriate performance indicator), and by the end of the end of the current review period, all vacancies are filled, and backlogged actions or overdue regulations are completed along with those due during the current review period, then the MRB should give strong consideration for a satisfactory rating for the current review period for the appropriate indicator.

 Adequacy Findings for Agreement State Programs

 Finding 1—Adequate To Protect Public Health and Safety